Create a Distributed Cache

 Warning

-In Advanced Options page, you can configure the following settings:
+On Advanced Options page, you can configure the following settings:

 Eviction is enabled by default.
 You can configure the Eviction Policy accordingly.
-If you want to disable eviction, uncheck the check box Enable Eviction.
+If you want to disable eviction, uncheck the checkbox Enable Eviction.

-You can also change the Eviction percentage; items will be evicted from the cache using this percentage value if eviction is enabled.
+You can also change the Eviction Percentage; items will be evicted from the cache using this percentage value if eviction is enabled.

 Create Cache

-New-Cache cmdlet enables the user to create a new cache on one or more server nodes.
+The New-Cache cmdlet enables the user to create a new cache on one or more server nodes.

-New-Cache demoClusteredCache -Server 20.200.20.40 -Size 1024 -Topology PartitionedOfReplica
+New-Cache -Name demoClusteredCache -Server 20.200.20.40 -Size 1024 -Topology PartitionReplica

 Add Node to Cache

-Add-Node cmdlet enables the users to add a new server node to the existing clustered cache on the specified server.
+The Add-Node cmdlet enables the users to add a new server node to the existing clustered cache on the specified server.
 It also enables users to have multiple server nodes in a clustered cache.

 This command adds a new node 20.200.20.39 to the cache named demoClusteredCache existing on server node 20.200.20.40, which already exists.